Supxr/qa-portfolio/API-Testing/Postman-Collection/Swagger-Petstore/GET_PET.md

 1. HTTP status code: `200` returned.<br>
 2. Response body contains a Pet object<br>
 3. Reponse body contained all expected fields as defined in the Pet schema.<br>
-4. Data types match Pet schema
+4. Data types match Pet schema.<br>
+5. No unexpected or undocumented fields are present in the response.

 ---
 **Status:**